 In today’s day and age, many individuals suffer from depression, anxiety or other mental illnesses and disabilities.
 That is one of the many reasons we call onto our animal companions to assist.
-Having an Emotional Support Animal (ESA) has shown to alleviate symptoms of depression and anxiety in cases all around the world.
+Having an Emotional Support Animal in Tampa (ESA) has shown to alleviate symptoms of depression and anxiety in cases all around the world.

 What is an Emotional Support Animal?

 An ESA offers support to their handlers through companionship and affection and has not necessarily been trained for a specific job.
 It should be noted that an ESA differs from therapy or service animals.
 Therapy or service dogs go through training to do a specific job, in order to assist their handlers, like leading the visually impaired, warning of epileptic seizures or psychotic episodes, offering physical help or support to specific disabilities like paraplegics or offering assistance to PTSD victims by performing physical tasks.

 Owning an Emotional Support Animal in Tampa, Florida

 The rules are often not the same to service animals and ESA’s on where they are allowed and under what conditions they may be of assistance.
 Under Florida law, unfortunately, your emotional support animal in Tampa may be refused entry to public accommodations like shopping centers, restaurants, movie theaters and hospitals, whereas a therapy or service animal cannot be refused.